 - Have prayed to receive Christ as their personal Savior and were baptized in a Baptist church but have since belonged to a church of a different tradition.

-- Were a member of a Baptist church which has disbanded or lost their records.
+- Where a member of a Baptist church that has disbanded or lost their records.

-- Were baptized in a church who's beliefs are identical to ours about: salvation, baptism and security of the believer.
+- Were baptized in a church whose beliefs are identical to ours about: salvation, baptism, and security of the believer.

 There is an opportunity at the close of each service to come forward and become a member.
-Contact David Johnson if you have any questions.
+Contact Rhonda Carroll if you have any questions.